OGBOLU/Assignment2-2017/README.md

 * The system should have the following menu items:
   * Register guest (where you can register all the guest information)
   * Remove a guest (the system asks the name and deletes the user)
-  * Sort a song (after sorted the song goes automatically for the list of played songs)
+  * Pick a song (after selection the song goes automatically for the list of played songs)
   * List played songs
   * Check if an animal is on the Guest list
   * List animal needs by animal name